Street Lab Teens

 Street Lab Teens offers New York City public high school students a chance to support and shape how Street Lab engages with communities across New York City.

-In 2022, our cohort of Street Lab Teens will first focus on a single location, familiarizing themselves with the neighborhood, interviewing a local business owner, and creating chalk murals highlighting what they’ve learned.
-Teens will then have the opportunity to travel to new communities as they continue creating murals and bringing their unique voices to Street Marker’s development and implementation.
+In 2022, our cohort of Street Lab Teens first focused on a single location, familiarizing themselves with the neighborhood, interviewing a local business owner, and creating chalk murals highlighting what they learned.
+Teens then had the opportunity to travel to new communities, creating murals and bringing their unique voices to Street Marker’s development and implementation.

 The program runs from May through August 2022.
-Applications will be accepted through 11:59 p.m.
-May 6 (new deadline).
+(Application period now closed.)

 In June, participants will be based in one neighborhood for four consecutive Saturdays.
 In July and August, teens may choose the location and dates that work best for their schedule from a variety of dates offered by Street Lab.